 A physically dominant powerhouse who shattered the mold of women's wrestling, bringing unprecedented intensity and a fearsome presence to the global stage.

-Kia Stevens didn't just enter the wrestling ring; she occupied it with a terrifying, game-changing authority.
-Trained by the legendary Jesse Hernandez, she debuted as Awesome Kong in Japan, where her size, power, and agility made her a sensation.
-But her true impact was felt in TNA Wrestling.
-There, she was the unstoppable centerpiece of the Knockouts division, engaging in brutal, headline-stealing feuds that treated women's matches as main events, not novelties.
-Her rivalry with Gail Kim is considered one of the most physical and compelling in women's wrestling history.
-Kong’s persona was a force of nature—silent, scowling, capable of tossing opponents with ease.
-She later brought this aura to WWE as Kharma, where a brief but memorable run, including a Royal Rumble appearance, hinted at a dominance that was cut short.
-Beyond the ring, she proved her versatility as an actor, most notably in the Netflix series 'GLOW,' bringing the same formidable authenticity to the screen.
+Kia Stevens debuted as Awesome Kong in Japan, where her size, power, and agility made her a sensation.
+In TNA Wrestling, she became the centerpiece of the Knockouts division, engaging in brutal feuds that treated women's matches as main events.
+Her rivalry with Gail Kim is considered one of the most physical in women's wrestling history.
+She later appeared in WWE as Kharma, with a brief run including a Royal Rumble appearance.
+She acted in the Netflix series 'GLOW.'

 1965–1980